kem-a/AppManager/README.md

 > **This AppImage bundles everything and it should work on any Linux distro, including old and musl-based ones.**

-It also doesn't require FUSE to run, thanks to the [uruntime](https://github.com/VHSgunzo/uruntime)
+AppManager doesn't require FUSE to run, thanks to the [uruntime](https://github.com/VHSgunzo/uruntime)

 ## Preview